thycotic-ps/thycotic.secretserver/docs/commands/secrets/Find-TssSecret.md

 ```

 ### -IncludeSubFolders
-Include secrets in subfolders of the specified FolderId
+Whether to include secrets in subfolders of the specified folder.

 ```yaml
 Type: SwitchParameter